backdrop-contrib/securitytxt/README.txt

 3.1 Permissions
 ───────────────

-  You control the permissions each role gets at `/admin/people/permissions'.
-You will almost certainly want to give everybody the `View security.txt' permission, i.e. give it to both the `Anoymous User' and `Authenticated User' roles.
+  You control the permissions granted to each role at `/admin/people/permissions'.
+You will almost certainly want to give everyone the `View security.txt' permission, i.e. give it to both the `Anonymous User' and `Authenticated User' roles.

   You will only want to give the `Administer security.txt' permission to very trusted roles.